Skip to site content

 • Document the patient’s full medical history, including social habits.

-• Take the time to document all calls in which clinical information is exchanged, including with whom you spoke and the information or instructions given.
-SVMIC after-hour phone call pads are available here at no charge.
-Additionally, technology is now available that can assist physicians in documenting phone calls after hours with encrypted software on mobile phones.
+• Take the time to document all calls in which clinical information is exchanged, including who you spoke with and what information/ instructions provided.
+Utilize technology that can assist in documenting care provided outside of the clinic.

 Safe medication practices benefit everyone along the healthcare continuum and should be easy to identify and implement in your medical office.
-The key is to have well-organized records, consistent policies, well-trained staff and educated patients so preventable medication errors are a rare occurrence.
+The key is to have well organized records, consistent policies, well trained staff and educated patients so preventable medication errors are a rare occurrence.
+For more information, please visit svmic.com.

 About The Author